Vanguard Backdoor Roth 2018: a Step by Step Guide

 Step 2: Convert to Roth

-Now, if I hadn’t made a backdoor Roth contributions a year ago, there would have been no issue.
-In fact, if you’ve never done the Backdoor Roth, are eligible and financially able, now is a great time to make one contribution for 2016 and another for 2017.
-If you’ve got an eligible spouse (and by eligible I’m referring to backdoor Roth eligibility), the two of you can sneak $22,000 into Roth accounts this way.
-Consider that just the tip of the day.
+Note: if you’ve never done the Backdoor Roth, and you’re financially able, now is a great time to make one contribution for 2017 and another for 2018.
+If you’ve got an eligible spouse (and by eligible I’m referring to backdoor Roth eligibility), the two of you can sneak $22,000 into Roth accounts this year as long as you complete the 2017 contribution by mid-April, 2018.

-I select “Convert to a Roth IRA” in the lower right hand corner dropdown.
 Next, we tell Vanguard where the money is coming from (Traditional IRA) and where it’s going (Roth IRA).
-I chose the REIT fund since that is a little underweight based on my desired allocation.
+I chose the Emerging Markets fund since that is a little underweight based on my desired allocation.

 You’ll be warned that a conversion is a taxable event.
-This would true if the original IRA conversion wasn’t a non-deductible contribution.
-We can ignore these, choose “Do not withhold” and move on.
-We’ll account for it appropriately on our 1040.
+This is false because the initial IRA contribution was a non-deductible contribution.
+This can safely be ignored.

 The IRS has instructions here and the form here.
 I see no need to repeat them.
 The Finance Buff tells us it what it should look like in this post, which includes instructions for TurboTax, H&R Block, and Taxact.

-If you have additional questions, they might be answered in the following posts.
+If you have additional questions, you may find answers in the following posts.

 - The Finance Buff: Backdoor Roth: A Complete How-To